 have lower oxygen consumption rates.
 Glucose status has no effect on

 non-degenerated discs.
-(2) Preston degenerated discs react
+(2) Preston degenerated discs respond

 in a different way than non-degenerated ones.
 Of this,

 Chiropractic Associates sees it every day in taking care of

 higher oxygen consumption rate - 3 to 5 times greater - than the non-degenerative,